akpaevj/OneSTools.PS.TechLog/README.md

 PowerShell commandlet for parsing of 1C technological log.

 Parsed event (TjEvent class) already contains commonly used properties that can be used without additional parsing actions from user side.
-All availabal properties can be found here: [TjEvent](https://github.com/akpaevj/OneSTools.PS.TechLog/blob/master/TjEvent.cs)
+All available properties can be found here: [TjEvent](https://github.com/akpaevj/OneSTools.PS.TechLog/blob/master/TjEvent.cs)

 ## Installation